-Unlike the Western world, countries in Asia are more used to purchasing pure yellow gold; that means that 18 and 22 carat gold is regarded as the norm.
+Unlike the Western world, countries in Asia are more used to purchasing pure yellow gold; that means that 18 and 22-carat gold is regarded as the norm.
 The origins of this can be found partly in religion.
-Meanwhile in India, gold is strongly linked to superiority, beauty, and attractiveness.
+Meanwhile, in India, gold is strongly linked to superiority, beauty, and attractiveness.
 According to Indian tradition, the more gold the bride is given, the happier she will be.
-The groom might also choose a ring with a higher gold content as this is more durable, and giving long-lasting jewellery symbolizes that he is directly investing in a long-lasting marriage, too.
+The groom might also choose a ring with a higher gold content as this is more durable, and giving long-lasting jewelry symbolizes that he is directly investing in a long-lasting marriage, too.

 Modern cultural traditions